brhie/passwordchecker/README.md

 # passwordchecker
 This script uses haveibeenpwned api to see if any of the given passwords are contained in a data breach.
-Simply put, it will check if your passwords have ever been hacked.
+Simply put, it checks if your passwords have ever been hacked.

 You will need python3 and requests module installed.